The Truth About Stevia and Fatty Liver Disease (Read This Before Buying)

 Excess carbohydrates (like the ones found in your regular sugar) are transformed by our liver in fat and stored for later use.
 But the modern society is consuming so many carbs, that our body just stores them continuously and never gets the chance to use them.

-As a result, having an alternative la Stevia is extremely useful.
+As a result, having an alternative to Stevia is extremely useful.
 This way, we can still satisfy our sweet tooth, but without all the CONs of using traditional sugar or other carbohydrate-rich ingredients.

-In other words, Stevia is good for the liver and can help you win your fight against fatty liver faster.
+In other words, pure Stevia can be considered a helpful tool and can support you as you win your fight against fatty liver faster.

-While it is not a cure, nor a required ingredient if you’re trying to get rid of your fatty liver (I repeat – I reversed mine without using any Stevia in my diet), it’s good to know that you have this option, especially when replacing sugar is one of the toughest things we have to do when dieting.
+While it is not a cure, nor a required ingredient to get well (I repeat – I reversed mine without using any Stevia), it’s good to know that you have this option, especially when replacing sugar is one of the toughest things we have to do when dieting.

 It’s just like with chocolate: some types are considered OK in moderate quantities, but most chocolate on the market is bad for your health.